 Commercial cleaning targets offices, retail stores, medical facilities, and schools.
 You're working with businesses, not homeowners.

-Bigger contracts mean bigger revenue per client.
+- Bigger contracts mean bigger revenue per client.
 Commercial jobs pay $200-$900 per visit depending on square footage and frequency.

 How to decide

-Think about your lifestyle.
+- Think about your lifestyle.
 Want to work days and keep evenings free?
 Go residential.
 Okay with night shifts for larger contracts?
 Commercial works.

-You can always start residential and add commercial clients later.
+- You can always start residential and add commercial clients later.
 Many successful cleaning businesses serve both markets once they've built capital and systems.

-Step 1: Choose your cleaning business niche
+Step 1: Choose your niche when starting a cleaning business

-Pick 2-3 services you can do really well.
+When you start a cleaning business, pick 2-3 services you can do really well.
 Research what competitors offer, spot the gaps, then focus on what you'll deliver better than anyone else.

 Types of cleaning businesses

-• Commercial cleaning: Offices, retail stores, medical facilities.
+- Commercial cleaning: Offices, retail stores, medical facilities.
 This is where the money is—commercial holds 55% of the market with bigger contracts and steady work.

-• Move-in/move-out cleaning: Deep cleaning when people transition properties.
+- Move-in/move-out cleaning: Deep cleaning when people transition properties.
 Real estate agents need reliable cleaners they can count on.

 How to research your local market